rcmaniac25/stethoscope/Docs/Tasks.md

 What needs to get done.
 Should make some of them tickets... (some of these may be trains-of-thought)
 - Process bigger logs
+	- Convert log entry and failed log entry to structs to see if there are effects on RAM usage.
     - See how long these take to parse, and see where we can speed up processing (background threads?
 Queues?)
+	- Need support for streaming logs for the largest logs...
 	- May have to rewrite IPrinter or change names of PrinterFactory so IOPrinter doesn't "wait" for a specific thread's stream to finish before (starting to) printing the next thread
-	- Need support for streaming logs for the largest logs...
 - Determine program arguments and the config file usage (are they redundent?
 Complementary?
 Can I setup everything with program arguments?)
 - Add logging (ironic... a log handling system, writing it's own logs).
 Will be useful when trying to figure out what went wrong with accesing remote logs and doing more advanced work.
 - Ensure this works under Mono (as the port to C++ is still a while away, and "this WILL be ported" opinion is always subject to change, though it's currently "it WILL happen")